 These are only a small selection of the many different types.
 Their appearances may be slightly different however, the benefits and certainly, the dangers of these plants for rabbits are the same.

 We think of rabbits as that easy-to-keep animal that is not fussy about how it is housed or what it eats.

-However, the young rabbit, just as many young animals have a more sensitive digestive system and can be a bit fussy.
+However, young rabbits, like many young animals, have a more sensitive digestive system and can be a bit fussy.
 Eggplant on its own does have a slightly bitter taste.
 Although unpleasant for many, some rabbits do love the taste.